EyeSeeTea/d2-cloner/readme.rst

 dhis2_clone
 ===========

 Clone a dhis2 installation from another server.
+Supported:

+* Remote server: tomcat.
+* Local server: tomcat or d2-docker.

 This program will perform several steps on a running DHIS2 server to transform it into a clone of a remote one.

 The steps are:

-* Stop the running tomcat.
+* Stop the running tomcat/d2-docker.
 * Backup the DHIS2 war file and database.
 * Copy the webapps from the remote server into the local machine.
 * Empty the local database and fill it with a replica of the remote one.
-* Start the tomcat again.
+* Start the tomcat/d2-docker again.

 Any step can be individually switched off (``--no-backups``, ``--no-webapps``, ``--no-db``, ``--manual-restart``).